Former Toronto mayoral candidate announces intention to run in 2023 by-election

 Penalosa also noted that the 2023 budget has not yet been approved.

+Former 2022 election candidate Blake Acton, who finished fourth with 8893 votes, has also declared his intention to run in the upcoming mayoral byelection.
+Acton said on Twitter that he wants a "clean and safe" city.

+"No drama, No empty promises, No back room deals, No violent streets, No filthy streets," he wrote.

-Former mayoral candidate Chloe Brown told CTV News Toronto Saturday she also may run in a potential by election.
+Chloe Brown, who also ran in the last municipal election and came in third place, told CTV News Toronto Saturday she also may run.

 “[There’s] a lot of buzz right now,” she said.